genenetwork/genenetwork2/README-wqflask.txt

 We highly recommend you create a virtual enviornment called ve27 in your home directory.

+Get into your home directory
 > cd ~

+Create a virtual environment
 > virtualenv ve27

+Activate the environment
 > source ~/ve27/bin/activate

+Install dependencies
 > pip install -r ~/gene/wqflask/requirements.txt
 (Or replace gene with the name of the directory holding your repository)

+**************************

+Running the program:

+Assuming your enviornment is activated (source ~/ve27/bin/activate) just run:

+> python ~/gene/wqflask/runserver.py

+The program as configured runs on port 5000 and does not serve static files.

+You'll have to run a webserver to serve pages on port 80 and to server the static files (or flask could also be configured to serve the static pages).

+A sample configuration file for nginx is in the directory: wqflask/other_config/nginx.conf